 Women and men should have equal rights and opportunities to influence and develop in their professions and at their workplaces.
 This is not the reality today - and this is what Allbright wants to change.
 Allbright is a politically-independent, non-profit foundation that promotes equality and diversity on the executive business level in Sweden.
 We work actively to influence decision-makers in the business sector to work consciously and purposefully to increase the proportion of women in senior positions.
 We continually identify the gender balance of business management teams and boards of directors to highlight the issue of representation.
 Allbright aims to shift the debate from discussing problems to delivering solutions.

-Amanda Lundeteg, the ceo of AllBright, tells how the methods of blacklisting can drive change.
-She questions the corporate cultures and the narrow perception of competence.
-The speech is delivered in 14 minutes under the theme 'Who Cares' in Uppsala.
+Amanda Lundeteg, CEO of Allbright, explains how methods of blacklisting can drive change.
+She questions corporate cultures and the narrow perception of expertise in a 14-minute speech entitled 'Who Cares' which she delivered in Uppsala, Sweden.

-AllBright offers lectures to organizations and companies that are dedicated to benefit from the strengths of diverse workplaces on meritocratic grounds.
-We share the facts from our reports and provide tips on how your organization can work to become more equal and diverse.
-We give lectures for all kinds of groups and can tailor the lecture to fit your organization.
+Allbright offers lectures to organisations and companies that are dedicated to benefiting from the strengths of diverse workplaces on meritocratic grounds.
+We share the facts from our reports and provide tips on how your organisation can become more equal and diverse.
+We give lectures for all kinds of groups and can tailor presentations to fit your organisation.
 For reservations and/or pricing, please contact us.

-AllBright work continuously with reviewing how gender is represented in the business sector.
-Every year we release two reports.
-We release The AllBright report were we monitor the gender diversity in management groups of listed companies in Sweden.
-We also take a dive into a specific area.
-So far, we have reviewed listed companies' boards of directors, their nominating committees, gender equality in the legal profession and gender equality in private equity.
+Allbright continually reviews gender representation in the business sector.
+Each year, we publish two reports.
+In the autumn, we release The Allbright Report that monitors gender diversity in the management teams of listed companies in Sweden.
+And in the spring, we investigate a specific area.
+So far, we have reviewed listed companies' boards of directors and nominating committees as well as gender equality in the legal profession and gender equality in private equity.